anthony-c-martin/azure-resource-manager-rpc/v1.0/common-api-details.md

 ## Request Query Parameters ##

 ARM will proxy request parameters (e.g. $filter; $expand; $skipToken; etc.) as-is to the Resource Providers.
 It will not delete, modify or add any query parameters before relaying the request.
+The only exceptions are the following query parameters which are not supported on requests into ARM and will cause the request to be rejected with a 400 status code:

+- `sub`
+- `subId`
+- `subscription`
+- `subscriptionId`

 ## Case Insensitivity for Requests ##